 Instructions

 - Add in the zucchini noodles and mix well.
 Season with the salt and mix again.
 Cook for 5 minutes or the noodles are done to your liking.
 I like mine al dente so that only takes a few minutes.
+If you have a lot of excess liquid you can drain some of it off before adding the cheese.

 - Add in the fresh mozzarella and mix until it's melty and gooey.
 Take off stove, mix in fresh basil and serve.
 You can add hot pepper flakes for a bit of heat if you wish.
 Store leftovers in an airtight container.